suit-wg/architecture/draft-ietf-suit-architecture.md

 More devices today than ever before are connected to the Internet, which drives the need for firmware updates to be provided over the Internet rather than through traditional interfaces, such as USB or RS-232.
-Updating updates over the Internet requires the device to fetch the new firmware image as well as the manifest.
+Sending updates over the Internet requires the device to fetch the new firmware image as well as the manifest.

 Hence, the following components are necessary on a device for a firmware